 The ghost town of St. Elmo is one you won’t miss out on if you are traveling through Arizona with an Angler’s Touring Company!
-The old structures are still standing to provide visitors some nostalgia for days gone by.
+The old structures still provide visitors with some nostalgia for days gone by.

 Still, it also makes them realize how vital today’s preservation projects are- without this history being documented and preserved before damage can be done again in future years due to fires like those which have burnt down many historic buildings over time (such as The Town Hall).
-If ever there was a place deserving love from all angles, these parts would surely qualify.
+These parts would surely qualify if there was a place deserving love from all angles.

 Bodie, California, is one of America’s most famous (and largest) ghost towns.
 Established as a mining town back when gold was discovered here by William S Bodey – whoops, I mean “Mr.” The original camp size grew from 20 miners to some 10 thousand during California’s Gold Rush!